 The P210-7 variation is a very rare .22l.r. rimfire, blowback-operated version of the P210, produced in a series of 480 pistols in the P40XXX serial number range.
 This chambering is more often encountered as a conversion kit comprising a lower-profile slide, non-reciprocating barrel, light recoil spring, and a .22 l.r. magazine of a complex folded and welded or pinned shape in at least two different patterns, designed to hold 8 rimfire cartridges inside the standard magazine well.
 It comes equipped with the standard military pattern sights or the high profile front sight and click-adjustable rear sight.
 In the latter configuration, it is equipped with a special hammer that has an abbreviated cocking tang and is cut down on top of the striking surface to clear the rear sight blade protruding beyond the edge of the rimfire slide.

-The SP47/8 magazine is not interchangeable with the P210 magazine, for want of the crimp on the upper left hand side of its body and the matching relief cut in the magazine follower, as found in the latter.
+The SP47/8 magazine differs from the P210 magazine, lacking the crimp on the upper left hand side of its body and the matching relief cut in the magazine follower, as found in the latter.
 There exist three kinds of P210 magazines.
 Early magazine bodies, manufactured for SIG by Mec-Gar, are of seamless construction, whereas more recent ones, manufactured by Sauer, are folded in the back in a dovetail pattern.
 Lastly, the magazines retained by the lateral button latch of the P210-8, P210-6S, and P210-5LS can be recognized by the corresponding cutout in the magazine body.
 These magazines are also equipped with ergonomically extended floorplates.

 All P210 pistols come with a numbered test target indicating the number of shots fired, the range, and the date of the ammunition lot.
 The factory box also includes an instruction manual, and a plastic magazine loader.